OpenTechStrategies/hypha-wiki/Local-development-environment.md

 ### Finally, the app itself

-Start by specifying what settings file is to be used.
+Start by specifying what settings file is to be used (if you have not already done this, see above).

 ~~~~
 $ export DJANGO_SETTINGS_MODULE=opentech.settings.dev
 ~~~~

-If you use `virtualenvwrapper` you get `postactivate` and `postdeactivate` scripts that you can use to set and unset environment variables automatically.

 Then use the following commands to set up the app: